 If you are reinstalling a blade you sharpened, you need to ensure they are balanced for a good cut and to minimize damage to your mower and deck.

-A balance blade is one where it is of equal weight on both ends of the mower blade.
-The most accurate way to check your blades is using a blade balancer.
+A balanced blade is one where it is of equal weight on both ends of the mower blade.
+The most accurate way to check your blades is by using a blade balancer.
 A balancer is relatively inexpensive.
-It’s worth the investment because an unbalanced blade and cause damage to your Ego mower.
+It’s worth the investment because an unbalanced blade can cause damage to your Ego mower.

 Ego Mower Blade is Not Tight